Usman0509/smart-finance-assistant/README.md

 Budget Buddy is a Smart Finance Assistant built for the ISYS2001 Final Programming Project.
 It helps users understand their spending habits by analysing transaction data from a CSV file.

-The assistant can clean transaction data, summarise spending by category, identify the highest spending areas, provide simple financial recommendations, answer finance-related questions, and calculate savings goals.
+The assistant can clean transaction data, summarise spending by category, identify the highest spending areas, provide simple financial recommendations, answer finance-related questions, and calculate savings goals and just in general make them more financially smart and responsible.

-This project is designed to make personal finance easier to understand for students and everyday users.
+This project is designed to make personal finance easier to understand for like students who live off a tight budget and everyday users too.

 ---